codeship/shipyard/styleguide/utilities/colors.md

 ---
 title: Shipyard Colors
+description: Shipyard includes **9 standard colors** by default, and each color can be accessed with the corresponding CSS utility class `.color-shade` or by using the SASS variable `$color-shade` in your SASS files.
 colors: [Gray, Blue, Teal, Green, Yellow, Orange, Red, Coral, Purple]
 shades: [Lightest, Lighter, Light, Base, Dark, Darker, Darkest]
 ---